SNU-LIST/DeepRF/README.md

 # DeepRF

-DeepRF is an AI-powered RF pulse design framework which utilizes the self-learning characteristics of deep reinforcement learning to generate a novel RF pulse. \
+DeepRF is an AI-powered RF pulse design framework which utilizes the self-learning characteristics of deep reinforcement learning (DRL) to generate a novel RF pulse. \
 For more details, see [preprint.](https://arxiv.org/abs/2105.03061)

 ## System requirements